-Since, the Kentucky Education Reform Act was passed in 1990, the General Assembly has sought to address the achievement gap in Kentucky schools.
-KRS 157.310 states that it is the intention of the General Assembly to assure substantially equal public school educational opportunities for all students in attendance in the public school of the commonwealth, KRS 158.6451 declares that schools shall expect a high level of achievement of all students, and KRS 160.1591 declares that reducing achievement gaps in Kentucky is necessary for the state to realize its workforce and economic development potential.
+Since the Kentucky Education Reform Act was passed in 1990, the General Assembly has sought to address the achievement gap in Kentucky schools.
+KRS 157.310 states that it is the intention of the General Assembly to assure substantially equal public school educational opportunities for all students in attendance in the public schools of the commonwealth, KRS 158.6451 declares that schools shall expect a high level of achievement of all students, and KRS 160.1591 declares that reducing achievement gaps in Kentucky is necessary for the state to realize its workforce and economic development potential.
 Research suggests that students who live in poverty do not perform as well as students who are not living in poverty.

 Schools with higher-poverty students require more resources to improve their student outcomes.
 In addition, literature describes how students who grow up living in persistent poverty tend to have greater academic deficiencies than those who do not grow up in persistent poverty.
-The study examined student level data and determined that students who qualified for free or reduced-price lunch (FRPL) each year between 3rd- and 8th-grade were considered to be in persistent poverty.
-This report examined the outcomes of 8th-graders living in persistent poverty and their performance to 8th-graders who were not living in persistent poverty.
-There were 19,180 8th-graders living in persistent poverty.
-Their math proficiency rate was less than half the rate of students that never qualified for FRPL and their reading proficiency rate was 35.5 percent lower.
-In Kentucky, 72 districts have 50 percent or more of their 8th-graders living in persistent poverty.
+The study examined student-level data and determined that students who qualified for free or reduced-price lunch (FRPL) each year between 3rd and 8th grade were considered to be in persistent poverty.
+This report examined the outcomes of 8th-graders living in persistent poverty and their performance compared to 8th-graders who were not living in persistent poverty.
+There were 19,180 8th graders living in persistent poverty.
+Their math proficiency rate was less than half the rate of students who never qualified for FRPL and their reading proficiency rate was 35.5 percentage points lower.
+In 72 Kentucky districts, 50 percent or more of 8th-graders live in persistent poverty.

-Kentucky's state and local funding formula for districts, Support Education Excellence in Kentucky funding (SEEK), provides extra funds for students considered to be living in poverty because they qualify for the federal free lunch program.
-Districts are not, however required to take student poverty into account in the allocation of district funds to individual schools.
-While the difference in school poverty rates among schools is relatively small in many of the state's districts, others have stark differences in FRPL eligibility rates between their highest- and lowest-poverty schools; in one district the difference in FRPL eligibility rates is 87 percent.
+Kentucky's state and local funding formula for districts, Support Education Excellence in Kentucky funding (SEEK), provides extra funds for students considered to be living in poverty because they qualify for the federal free lunch program.^a Districts are not, however, required to take student poverty into account in the allocation of district funds to individual schools.
+Although the difference in school poverty rates among schools is relatively small in many of the state's districts, other districts have stark differences in FRPL eligibility rates between their highest- and lowest-poverty schools; in one district the difference in FRPL eligibility rates is 87 percentage points.

-While some districts elect to allocate more funding to higher-poverty schools, many do not.
+Although some districts elect to allocate more funding to higher-poverty schools, many do not.
 This study examines district policies related to the allocation of state and local funds to individual schools.
-It also analyzes state- and district-level expenditures in higher- versus lower-poverty schools.
-The study finds that, on average, expenditures are greater in the states' higher- versus lower-poverty schools, but this is not true in many Kentucky districts.
+It also analyzes state- and district-level expenditures in higher- versus lowerpoverty schools.
+The study finds that, on average, expenditures are greater in the state's higherversus lower-poverty schools, but this is not true in many Kentucky districts.

 The majority of district general fund revenue is distributed to schools through staffing allocations that are based on pupil/teacher ratios as defined in regulation or district policy.
-The study finds that, while the majority of Kentucky districts (70 percent) have staffing allocation policies that go beyond the minimum requirements in regulation, only six Kentucky districts have staffing policies that take student poverty into account in the distribution of funds.
+The study finds that, although the majority of Kentucky districts (70 percent) have staffing allocation policies that go beyond the minimum requirements in regulation, only six Kentucky districts have staffing policies that take student poverty into account in the distribution of funds.

-^a The SEEK formula also provides additional funds for students have an individual learning plan and for students who are limited English proficient.
+^a The SEEK formula also provides additional funds for students who have an individual learning plan and for students with limited English proficiency.
 This report focuses exclusively on allocation of funds for FRPL students.